nathaneltitane/gutengrab/README.md

 - Search for books by title, author, or subject (with optional language filtering).
 - View book details, including title, author, languages, subjects, and available formats.
 - List all available download formats (e.g., EPUB, MOBI, TXT, HTML).
-- Download books in EPUB format by default (or other formats if modified).
+- Download books in EPUB format (for now).
 - Save and reuse search results, allowing users to download all books from the last search using "all".

 ---